-The Nursery-web Spider Pisaura mirabilis is widespread and common in rough grassland.
-Though superficially recalling a wolf spider, the eyes are smaller and the pattern on the carapace and abdomen is unique to this species, enabling even the tiniest spiderlings to be identified (Fig. 12).
-The female carries her large egg-sac in her jaws (unlike the wolf spiders which attach their egg-sac to their spinnerets) until the eggs are about to hatch (Fig. 15).
-She then hangs it near the top of some low vegetation and weaves a conspicuous silken tent (the nursery web) around it to provide protection to the young spiderlings when they hatch (Fig. 16).
-The two members of the genus Dolomedes, the so-called raft spiders are rare, semi-aquatic spiders found in bogs and fens.
-They are both very large, chocolate-brown spiders with two yellow bands along the abdomen and are capable of catching prey, including small fish, under water.
+The Nursery-web spider Pisaura mirabilis is widespread and common in rough grassland.
+Though superficially resembling a wolf spider, the eyes are smaller and the pattern on the carapace and abdomen is unique to this species, enabling even the tiniest spiderlings to be identified.
+The female carries her large egg sac in her jaws (unlike the wolf spiders which attach their egg sacs to their spinnerets) until the eggs are about to hatch (Cover, bottom right).
+She then hangs it near the top of some low vegetation and weaves a conspicuous silken tent (the nursery web) around it to provide protection to the young spiderlings when they emerge (Fig. 15).
+The two members of the genus Dolomedes, the so-called Raft spiders, are rare, semi-aquatic species found in bogs and fens (Fig. 16).
+They are both very large, chocolate-brown spiders usually with two yellow bands along the cephalothorax and abdomen and are capable of catching prey, including small fish, under water.